With the marvels of modern medicine, it’s easy to forget that much of it was once unknown.

-But a 2010 study in Clinical & Experimental Allergy was less promising.
+But a in Clinical & Experimental Allergy was less promising.
 It found no real impact from hookworms on asthma symptoms besides very minor improvements in breathing.

 While some scientists change the course of medicine to prove a compelling hypothesis, others, like German surgeon August Bier, do so for the benefit of their patients.